-  Matthew graduated from the University of Manchester on Friday 20th July with a 1st class honours Master’s degree in Pharmacology.
+Matthew has been part of the team since graduating from the University of Manchester in 2018, with a 1st class honours Master’s degree in Pharmacology.

 Dr Michael Harte has over 15 years' experience in the field of neuropharmacology, specialising in research relating to the characterisation of neurotransmitter pathways involved in cognitive dysfunction.